Skip to main content

 If you want to fine-tune the default settings, the first step is to create your own configuration file.

-You can register any supported VFS provider in your vfs.toml as a service, for example:
+You can register any scheme in your vfs.toml as a VFS provider, for example:

 host = "1.2.3.4"